NAKAIROURKE/CDLProject/README.md

 This MASTERCSV was used to create my relational DB schema.
 The schema needed to be as normalized as possible so I created six tables with the roughly fifty columns in the MASTERCSV.
 The tables are named team, player, map, match, matchmaps, and matchstats.
 The match table is a transaction table as it has a UNIX timestamp column to mark when the game was played.
 The MASTERSCV was then trimmed down to match the columns needed for each table and then imported using pgAdmin Import/Export Data.
 All columns that could not be imported were updated using SQL queries.
 All table creation and data insertion are contained in the "CDL Table Creation.sql".

 Since I only have 32 matches from the season, not all teams and players are fully represented and so analysis might skew if there isnt an equal amount available.
 I first determined the average match count and matchstat count for teams and players respectively.
 Then, found which teams/players had more match rows and matchstats rows than the average.
 These are the teams/players we will analyze first.
 These queries can be found in the "Table Verification Queries.sql".

+--------------------------------- UPDATE 7/23----------------------------------

+Replaced JSON Transformation Process
+    -JSON still manually downloaded but removed online converter and KNIME loading and KNIME transformation process.
+        Once json file was downloaded, it was renamed to with game meta data and stored in single file folder.
+This folder was then accessed by Excel Power query for transformation.
+I created a query for each table I wanted "guest_stats", "host_stats" and "match_stats".
+I imported the single JSON file into Power Query and expanded each record and file column until my preferred tablular format was achieved.
+I then created a custom M function around this process for the individual JSON file. ( https://stackoverflow.com/questions/61814470/is-there-a-way-to-import-a-bunch-of-json-files-into-excel ) I then created an automation query for each table ex: "guest_stats_automate".
+The automated query had the json file folder as its import location.
+Then, the custom function was called to transform the json to a table.
+I removed the unwanted columns and removed errors for the automate query.
+Each table can now be appeneded with new json files if they are added to the folder.